Skip to content

 Keto Tortilla Dough

-• Let your mixture stand for at least 5 minutes if not 10 minutes to allow the water to be absorbed by the mixture and firm up the dough.
-There is a lot of fiber here so the water needs some time
+- Rest the dough.
+Let the dough mixture rest for 5-10 minutes to allow the water to be absorbed by the mixture and firm up the dough.
+There is a lot of fiber here so the water needs some time.

 Forming Keto Tortillas

-• Cook in a lightly buttered non-stick fry pan between low-medium heat.
-1-2 minutes per side depending on how soft or crispy you want your keto tortilla.
+- Cook the tortillas.
+Cook in a lightly buttered non-stick fry pan between low-medium heat.
+1-2 minutes per side depending on how soft or crispy you want the keto tortillas.
 Carefully flip with spatula to cook both sides.

 Notes

-• If you don't enjoy the hint of lime, replace lime juice with a vinegar and water to activate the baking soda
+- If you don't enjoy the hint of lime, replace lime juice with a apple cider vinegar.

 Nutrition